 Vote Pancakes/Butter 2016.

 If this was a beauty pageant and not a pancake election it’d be over already.

 And that’s what I like to call Gluten Freedom.

-- 1 tbsp Coconut Flour sub 2 tbsp Chickpea flour if you're out of Coconut flour
+- 1 tbsp Coconut Flour sub 2 tbsp chickpea flour if you're out of coconut

 - 2 Eggs, whole

 - 1 tbsp Coconut Oil or Butter, softened

 - ¼ cup Truvia Granulated Sweetener-I use the Truvia Baking Blend that still has some sugar but not so much sugar that I want to die.
 Swerve works too.

 - Combine flour, eggs, milk, and oil in a large bowl and mix until Flour, leaving out the baking powder until you are ready to cook.
 Set aside for 10 minutes to thicken.
 This is a great time to have a brunch cocktail!
 Or I guess you could prepare the syrup...